 There are several genes that may have changes, called mutations, in a lung tumor that can help the cancer grow and spread.
 These mutations are found in the tumor and not in healthy cells in the body.
-This means that they are not inherited or passed down to your children.
+This means they are not inherited or passed down to your children.

-Genetic mutations that are known to contribute to lung cancer growth often occur on 1 or more of several genes, including EGFR, ALK, KRAS, BRAF, HER2, ROS1, RET, MET, and TRK.
-Testing the tumor for some of these genes is now common.
+Genetic mutations that are known to contribute to lung cancer growth often occur on 1 or more of several genes, including EGFR, ALK, KRAS, BRAF, HER2, ROS1, RET, MET, and TRK and testing the tumor for these genes is now common.
 Certain mutations that can be treated with targeted therapy are much more likely to occur in people with adenocarcinoma NSCLC and those who never smoked.
 However, people whose have a history of smoking may also have genetic mutations that can be treated with targeted therapy, therefore, it is essential to test for molecular mutations, regardless of a history of smoking.

 Your doctor may also recommend PD-L1 testing.
 PD-L1 is a protein found on the surface of some cancer cells and some of the body's immune cells.
-This protein stops the body’s immune cells from destroying the cancer.
-Knowing if the tumor has PD-L1 helps your doctor decide if certain types of immunotherapy are more or less likely to be helpful (see Types of Treatment) may be helpful.
-These types of immunotherapy block PD-L1 and allow the immune system to target the cancer.
+This protein stops the body's immune cells from destroying the cancer.
+Knowing if the tumor has PD-L1 will help your doctor decide if certain types of immunotherapy are more or less likely to be helpful (see Types of Treatment).